 Much Ado Must Watch Suggestion: A Serious Man.

 4. Sally Hawkins, Best Actress Nominee

 Although it may seem to many that Sally Hawkins appeared out of thin air, the British actress has been around for a long time.
-She won a Golden Globe for her lead performance in Mike Leigh’s Happy Go Lucky (and went on to become one of the three actresses to win a Golden Globe and not get an Oscar nomination) and got a Best Supporting Actress nomination for her performance in Blue Jasmine.
+She won a Golden Globe for her lead performance in Mike Leigh’s Happy Go Lucky (and went on to become one of the few actresses to win a Golden Globe and not get an Oscar nomination) and got a Best Supporting Actress nomination for her performance in Blue Jasmine.
 But it took the actress, who hates being on the spotlight, to play a mute janitor who falls in love with a fish man to get to spotlight.
 Her ethereal and moving performance in The Shape of Water is a favourite amongst critics and us.

 Much Ado Must Watch Suggestion: Happy Go Lucky